Philece Sampler: Life and career

 Sampler worked as associate producer of the Los Angeles stage hit Sordid Lives by Del Shores.
-She performed in UPN's animated series The Incredible Hulk, as the voice of Betty Ross.
-She remained pals with her former Days of Our Lives love-interest Gregg Marx (David Banning).
-She performed a voice-over on Real Monsters – "Ollie Ollie Oxen Free".
+She performed in UPN's animated series The Incredible Hulk, as the voice of Betty Ross, replacing Genie Francis, who voiced Ross on the first six episodes.
+She remained pals with her former Days of Our Lives love interest Gregg Marx (David Banning).
+She performed a voiceover on Aaahh!!!
+Real Monsters – "Ollie Ollie Oxen Free".
 She did a voice on Nickelodeon's Rugrats, where she played Emma (Chuckie's love interest) in the episode "He Saw, She Saw".

 Death

 Sampler died from a heart attack in Los Angeles on July 1, 2021, at the age of 67, 15 days shy of her 68th birthday.